 Banff and Lake Louise Accommodations: Lodging inside of Yoho National Park is limited, but there are many great accommodation options inside Banff National Park.
 This includes hotels, B&B’s, cabins and hostels.
 Another option is to stay in nearby Canmore, which tends to be a bit cheaper than Banff (though farther away).

 Camping in Yoho: There are four main campgrounds in Yoho National Park.
 Some open as early as May and close as late as October.
 None are open during the winter.
 All campgrounds are very reasonably priced.
-Reservations are recommended for the Kicking Horse and Monarch Campground (Yoho National Park Campground Reservations).
+Reservations are recommended for the Kicking Horse and Monarch Campground.
 See the Parks Canada website for information on campgrounds in YohoNational Park.

 RELATED INFORMATION FROM JUST GO TRAVEL STUDIOS

 - It’s likely that if you are going to Yoho National Park that you also up for visiting Banff, Jasper and Kootenay National Parks.
 Check out our blogs on What to See and Do in Banff National Park, What to See and Do in Jasper National Park and What to See and Do in Kootenay National Park for details.

 - Once you return from your trip, contact us and we’ll work with you to create a custom, vintage travel poster.
 We look forward to working with you!